Birds – Shimba Hills NR

 Best Time for Bird Watching

 Shimba Hills is a favorite among bird-watchers at any time of year.
-Residents include many of the unusual forest birds, and they can be seen at any time.
-From November to April, the migratory birds arrive and add to the already interesting array of species.
-Regarding the weather, be aware that November, April and May are peak months for rainfall, and heavy rain can certainly curtail your birding activities.
+Residents include many of the unusual forest birds, and they can be seen year-round.
+From November to April, migratory birds arrive and add to the already interesting array of species.
+Regarding the weather, be aware that November, April and May are peak months for rainfall, and heavy rain can restrict your birding activities.

 Want To Visit Shimba Hills NR?